JAKTOOL/cmmc/README.md

 ## License

-This project is licensed under the MIT License.
-I have no affiliation with NIST.
+This project is licensed under the MIT License and has no affiliation with NIST.

-Made the app in a couple days... don't expect the best code.